Today's Articles

 Their origins stemmed from the Middle Passage slave trade of the 16th century.
 The first Africans arriving in Jamaica came in 1513 from the Iberian Peninsula.
 The Taino and Arawak people were the first indigenous inhabitants of most Caribbean islands.
-When the British Empire captured Jamaica in 1655, many fought with the Spanish, who gave them their freedom and then fled to the mountains, resisting the British for many years to maintain their freedom, becoming known as Maroons.
+When the British Empire captured Jamaica in 1655, many fought with the Spanish, who gave them their freedom.
+They fled to the mountains, resisting the British for many years to maintain their freedom, becoming known as Maroons.
 The British brought mostly Akan and Igbo slaves, some of whom ran away and joined with the Maroons and even took over as leaders.

 Africans captured in wars were marched to the coast in "coffles" with their necks yoked to each other.
 The most common means of enslaving an African was through abduction.
 They were placed in trading posts or forts to await the six- to twelve-week voyage between Africa and the Americas, during which they were chained together, underfed, and kept in the ship's hold by the thousands.
 Those who survived were fattened and oiled to look healthy before being auctioned to the highest bidders in public squares.